mezis/mezis.github.com/_drafts/remote.md

 distributed team from the get go, or stick to a traditional on-site team.
 Our experience shows that this is incorrect.

-We have gathered and present evidence that a going for a distributed team:
+In this article, we present evidence that a going for a distributed team:

 - can make hiring senior talent easier;
 - does not require more than 10-20% on-site time;